The Integral Trees: Plot summary

 Twenty astronauts aboard an interstellar "ramship" colonized the Smoke Ring five hundred years before the story begins.
 Their descendants have adapted their cultures to the free-fall environment.
-Without gravity, even those who live in integral tree tufts are much taller than Earth-average humans, having grown up in much weaker tides.
+Without gravity, even those who live in integral tree tufts are much taller than Earth-average humans, having grown up in much weaker gravity.
 Many people are able to use their longer, prehensile toes as another set of fingers.
 The small number of devices left from the original crew are coveted items in Smoke Ring societies.

 Quinn Tribe inhabits the "in tuft" of Dalton-Quinn tree.
 They normally subsist on the tree's cottony foliage, augmented by hunting and a flock of domesticated turkeys.
 But since the tree passed near Gold six earth years ago it has been falling toward Voy, nearly dropping out of the Smoke Ring.
 As a result, the tribe suffers a severe drought.
-The tribe's leader, the Chairman, decides to send a party of nine up the tree, ostensibly to hunt and re-cut tribal markings into the trunk.
-The group consists mostly of people with disability and people the Chairman dislikes, including the Chairman's son-in-law (and rival) Clave, and Jeffer, the Scientist's apprentice.
+The tribe's leader, the chairman, decides to send a party of nine up the tree, ostensibly to hunt and re-cut tribal markings into the trunk.
+The group consists mostly of people with disability and people the chairman dislikes, including the chairman's son-in-law (and rival) Clave, and Jeffer, the Scientist's apprentice.

-When they approach the midpoint they notice that the tribal markings are different; upon reaching it, they are attacked by members of the Dalton-Quinn tribe who live at the other end of the tree.
-During the battle a massive tremor splits the tree in half, causing the in tuft to fall farther toward Voy (killing its inhabitants) and allowing the out tuft to find a new equilibrium that is closer to the Smoke Ring's median.
+When they approach the midpoint, they notice that the tribal markings are different; upon reaching it, they are attacked by members of the Dalton-Quinn tribe who live at the other end of the tree.
+During the battle, the tree splits in half (an Integral Tree defense mechanism for just such a threatening drift out of the Smoke Ring), causing the in tuft to fall farther toward Voy (killing its inhabitants) and allowing the out tuft to find a new equilibrium that is closer to the Smoke Ring's median.
 The seven surviving members of the Quinn Tribe and one of the attackers jump clear of the shattered tree and are left adrift in the sky with only a few "jet pods" (high pressure seed cases that provide a temporary thrust when opened) as their only method of propulsion.